jeceljr/digitalCPUzoo/drv16/README.md

 *aPC* is short for "force A to PC".

+Signals *even* and *const2* can be implemented by the same circuit when we take the "don't cares" into account.

 #### execute

 The "opcodes" selected for the different instructions is not arbitrary, but were designed to reduce